metrorailings/OwlBlog/content/posts/week-6-insights.md

 Rams seem to be concentrating so much more on pass coverage than box defense.
 Seems like their base defense is a nickel formation.

 The Rams simply hate putting defenders in the box.
-How are more teams not running roughshod over thisRams defense?
+How are more teams not running roughshod over this Rams defense?